ixnewton/resolv-dns/README.md

 It makes use of nmcli to do the hard work and Zenity to provide a display window.
 Nothing too complex here.

-As a result the dependencies are Network Manager CLI - nmcli and Zenity both of which should be available from your distribution repositories.
+As a result the dependencies are Network Manager CLI - nmcli and Zenity both of which should be available from your distribution repositories. ifconfig will of course be installed as standard.
 I have used this on both Gentoo and Arch flavours with KDE Plasma 5 desktop though it should also work for Gnome etc.

 Install to resolv-dns to /usr/local/bin and it should work for you.